martinschneider/justtestlah/src/site/markdown/index.md

 `opencv.mode=server` utilises the [image matching feature of Appium](https://appium.readthedocs.io/en/latest/en/writing-running-appium/image-comparison).
 This requires OpenCV to be installed on the machine which runs the Appium server.

-### Known bugs
-Setting the `threshold` for server-mode matching does not have any effect.
-Appium will still use its default of `0.5`.
-So in effect, the default threshold is `0.9` for client mode and `0.5` for server mode.
-For client mode you can overwrite the default, for server mode you cannot until there is a fix.

 ## Galen
 JustTestLah! includes a proof-of-concept integration of the [Galen framework](https://galenframework.com).
 It can be enabled by setting `galen.enabled=true` in `justtestlah.properties`.